2002 Mecca girls' school fire

 A fire on 11 March 2002 at a girls' school in Mecca, Saudi Arabia, killed fifteen people, all young girls.
 Complaints were made that Saudi Arabia's "religious police", specifically the Committee for the Promotion of Virtue and the Prevention of Vice, had prevented schoolgirls from leaving the burning building and hindered emergency services personnel because the students were not wearing modest clothing.
 The actions of the religious police were condemned both inside the country and internationally.
-A Saudi government inquiry concluded that religious educational authorities were responsible for neglecting fire safety of the school, but rejected the accusation that the actions of religious police contributed to the deaths and that they stopped anyone from leaving because of modest clothing.
+A Saudi government inquiry concluded that religious educational authorities were responsible for neglecting fire safety of the school, but rejected the accusation that the actions of religious police contributed to the deaths and that they stopped anyone from leaving because of immodest clothing.
 In the aftermath, the General Presidency for Girls' Education was dissolved and merged with the Ministry of Education.

 The fire

 According to Saudi press reports, the blaze at Mecca Intermediate School No. 31 started at about 8am.
 The blaze began in a room on the top floor, apparently caused by an unattended cigarette.

 As a result of the fire and ensuing rush to escape, more than 50 young girls were injured, and 15 died.
 Nine of the dead girls were Saudis; the rest were from Chad, Egypt, Guinea, Niger, and Nigeria.
 The majority of the deaths occurred when a staircase collapsed as the girls fled the building.
 The residential property upon which the school was built was overcrowded with 800 pupils.
 In addition, the building may have lacked proper safety infrastructure and equipment, such as fire stairs and alarms.

 According to at least two reports, members of the CPVPV, also known as Mutaween, would not allow the girls to escape or to be saved from the fire because they were "not properly covered", and the mutaween did not want physical contact to take place between the girls and the civil defense forces for fear of sexual enticement, and variously that the girls were locked in by the police, or forced back into the building.